s41r4j/simpex/README.md

 <h1 align=center>simpex</h1>

 `simpex` is a python library that simplifies the process of using regular expressions (`regex`).
-It provides both custom and built-in methods to generate regex patterns, making it easier for developers to match and manipulate text data.
+It provides custom, built-in and api-based methods to generate regex patterns, making it easier for developers to match and manipulate text data.
 Whether you're working with emails, URLs, phone numbers, or other patterns, `simpex` has you covered.

 #### _Features_:
 - Simplify regex usage in Python.